roughnecks/BirbaBot/README.md

 * Asking the bot for a factoid:

-That's simple: just ask :)
+That's simple: just ask a fact prefixed by kw_prefix (as chosen in configuration file)

-BirbaBot?
+!BirbaBot

     A POE Powered IRC Perl Bot, or a cat, see http://it.wikipedia.org/wiki/Birba